BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 ### Extra Credit

-If you complete the workshop ahead of schedule, there are *Extra Credit* exercises that will explore Device Twin Reported Configurations and the integration of Push Notifications with Microsoft Flow.
+If you complete the workshop, there are several *Extra Credit* exercises that explore Device Twin Reported Configurations and the integration of Push Notifications into the workflow with Microsoft Flow.

 ## Solution Setup